mmeents/AppSmith/README.md

  package FCTB version 2.16.24  - For the syntax highlighting text editors. package MessagePack version 2.5.140 - For the high-performance object serialization
  package PropertyGridEx version 1.0.0 - Property editor to modify the data.

+So sorry no build, if I built it for you, your os wouldn't trust it anyway so good reason to download Visual Studio Community edition and build and run it.

+Cheers